-Biodiesel can be blended and used in many different concentrations, including B100 (pure biodiesel), B20 (20% biodiesel, 80% petroleum diesel), B5 (5% biodiesel, 95% petroleum diesel) and B2 (2% biodiesel, 98% petroleum diesel).
-B20 is a common biodiesel blend in the United States.
+Biodiesel can be blended and used in many different concentrations.
+The most common are: B100 (pure biodiesel), B20 (20% biodiesel, 80% petroleum diesel), B5 (5% biodiesel, 95% petroleum diesel) and B2 (2% biodiesel, 98% petroleum diesel).

+B20 (and any blend between B6 and B20) must meet prescribed quality standards as specified by ASTM D7467 (summary of requirements).
 B20 and lower-level blends generally do not require engine modifications.
 Engines operating on B20 have similar fuel consumption, horsepower, and torque to engines running on petroleum diesel.

 B100 requires special handling and may require equipment modifications.
 To avoid engine operational problems, B100 must meet the requirements of ASTM D6751, Standard Specification for Biodiesel Fuel (B100) Blend Stock for Distillate Fuels (summary of requirements).
 ASTM Specification D6751 now includes a No.1-B and a No.2-B grade.
 The No.1-B grade has stricter limits on monoglycerides and filterability than the No.2-B grade.
 The No.1-B grade is a special purpose biodiesel grade for use in applications where low temperature operability is needed.